 The Chinese philosopher Confucius said long ago that “Music produces a kind of pleasure which human nature cannot do without.”

 There is a growing body of evidence linking musical learning with increased academic performance.
 It is known that music develops both the left and right hand sides of the brain crossing the line between the arts and the sciences.
 It enhances memory, promotes discipline, requires a high level of social cooperation and increases self-confidence.
 Music therefore plays an important part in our curriculum.
 At Featherbank a specialist music teacher from JuniorJam, works in school for a day a week teaching every class.
-We also offer weekly 'band' to all children in Upper Key Stage 2 with specialist musicians from LS18 Rocks.

 In Reception and KS1 children are taught how to sing using an extensive repertoire of games and songs to encourage accurate pitch-matching.
 They work with rhythm and pulse, using pitched and un-pitched percussion.
 Children explore different ways in which they can accompany their singing.
 We focus on the musical comparatives – louder/softer, higher/lower, faster/slower.
 Children listen to a wide range of music from different cultures, musical genres and historical periods.
 They compose their own music, soundscapes and rhythmic pieces performing these to others and evaluating how their work can be improved.